-Percentage Reporting that Blacks Should Lift Themselves
+Percentage Reporting that Blacks Should Lift Themselves U

-Note: These predicted probabilities illustrate the meaning of the black density coefficient, as drawn from Table 11-3 Model B for the top row and from Table 11-3 Model E for the bottom row.
-The standard errors, which appear in parentheses, come from the CLARIFY software developed by Tomz, Wittenberg and King (2000).
+Note: These predicted probabilities illustrate the meaning of the black density coefficient, as drawn from Table 3 Model B for the top row and from Table 3 Model E for the bottom row.
+The standard errors, which appear in parentheses, come from the CLARIFY software developed by Tomz, Wittenberg and King (1998).

-average 69.8% (3.6) of those residing in all-white counties respond that blacks should work their way up without governmental assistance.
+CLARIFY lets me specify more clearly what these probit coefficients mean (see Table 4).
+Outside of metropolitan areas, judging from Model B, members of an all-white community would embrace the bootstraps rhetoric 73% of the time (standard error of 2.7).
+That figure rises to 77.3% (2.2) with a sprinkling of blacks, 82% (3.4) with a genuine black presence, and 90.9% (6.0) in a fully balanced setting.
+This is a weak backlash pattern.
+Once we control for the state's black population, metropolitan areas follow the opposite logic.
+In an 8.5% black state, judging from Model E, on average 69.8% (3.6) of those residing in all-white counties respond that blacks should work their way up without governmental assistance.
 This sentiment drops among whites as the African-American presence increases, to 63.7% (2.6) with a minor presence, 55.6% (4.0) with a more substantial one, and 32.5% (11.1) in a mixed-race metropolis.
 The pattern is the same in a 19% black state, albeit at higher levels; whites in a 19% black county show roughly the same attitude as those in all-white communities for a whiter state (68.3% with a 3.9 standard error).